tamagusko/ViseuAirportStudy/README.md

 <h2>Problem</h2>

-Viseu Aerodrome is interested in servicing bigger aircraft, which enable longer range and carry more passengers per aircraft [1].
+Viseu Aerodrome is interested in servicing bigger aircraft, which enable longer range and carry more passengers per aircraft <a href="https://github.com/tamagusko/ViseuAirportStudy/blob/master/README.md#-references">[1]</a>.
 This requires improving the structural strength of the pavement and increasing the length of its runway.

 <h2>Proposal</h2>